 If a sponsor tells you that they are undertaking a review of all investments, understand that they’re probably not telling everyone.
+There’s absolutely no reason they’d tell a property they’re planning on keeping that they’re doing a portfolio review.
 In fact, they may have already made their decision and this is their way of breaking it to you gently.

 Like telling you about a portfolio review, if a sponsor laments to you that their budget is being cut, that may or may not be true.
 It may just be another way of warning you not to count on a renewal.
 That way, they can tell you later that you’re not being renewed and they can pass along the blame to some unnamed bean-counter.

 If you are a proactive partner, you are likely requesting regular meetings and wanting to discuss renewals and new leverage plans well ahead of time.
-If you’re doing that and the sponsor is having problems scheduling meetings, or if they start making excuses about why they can’t meet right now, they may be genuinely unable to meet, or they may be putting off the inevitable conversation about exiting.
+If you’re doing that and the sponsor is having problems scheduling meetings, or if they start making excuses about why they can’t meet right now, this is a huge warning sign.
+There is a possibility they’re genuinely unable to meet, but there’s also the very strong possibility they’re putting off the inevitable conversation about exiting.

 If a sponsor is trying to decide whether to renew or not, they may start asking you for extra information – reports, assessments, etc. As a responsive partner, you would already have been reporting on the benefits provided and the progress of the sponsorship, while the sponsor will be measuring their results.
 If they’re asking for additional information, however, it could be a sign – especially in conjunction with any of the above.